Pungyeon/clean-go-article/README.md

 When constructing our `Pipe` struct with the `NullWriter` (rather than a different writer), when invoking our `Save` function, nothing will happen.
 The only thing we had to do, was add 4 lines of code.
 This is why in idiomatic go, it is encouraged to make interface types as small as possible, to make implement a pattern like this as easy as possible.
 However, this implementation of interfaces, also comes with a *huge* downside.

 ### The empty `interface{}`
 Unlike other languages, go does not have an implementation for generics.
-There have been many implementation proposals, but all have been deemed disatisfactory by the Go language team.
+There have been many implementation proposals, but all have been deemed dissatisfactory by the Go language team.
 Unfortunately, without generics, developers are trying to find creative ways around this issue, very often using the empty `interface{}`.
 The next section, will describe why these, often too creative, implementations should be considered bad practice and unclean code.
 There will also be good examples of usage of the empty `interface{}` and how to avoid some pitfalls of writing code with the empty `interface{}`.

 But first and foremost.
 What drives developers to use the empty `interface{}`?
 Well, as I said in the previously, the way that Go determines whether a concrete type implements an interface, is by checking whether it implements the methods of a specific interface.
 So what happens, if our interface implement no methods at all?